 People are creatures of habit and not wanting much change in their lives.
 We go the same way to the store or work every time.
-Sometimes getting lost and figuring out how to get to where you are going in okay.
+Sometimes getting lost and figuring out how to get to where you are going is okay.
 We eat the same type of food and do not try to change it up.
 You should try new food that can make you find your new favorite spot to eat.
-People should try a diet and see how it makes you feel.
+People should try a diet and see how it makes them feel.
 Most people like doing the same routines at work because it is easier that way.
 At work, a new process comes out and we say no immediately.
-You prefer the one way or the highway you go and walk out.
+You prefer the one-way or the highway you go and walk out.
 We do not like to change what already works, but changing one thing in your life can benefit you 100 fold.

 To break your habits it is very hard.
 It takes approximately 21 days to break a habit.
 It takes triple this to create a habit.
 Most people do not change because it is new, it takes work, it is different, past experiences, someone else’s experience, or feel out of control.
 The whole point of this blog is to start creating new lifestyle changes.
 The lifestyle changes you want to do seem impossible, but have you tried?
 In this blog, it will break down a plan for you to make a change that will be for the better.

 Lifestyle change is hard, where do I start?

 Lifestyle change is modifying things in your life we have control of.
 To start making these lifestyle changes it does not take a whole 180 degrees of change.
 It starts with one degree of change.
 People notice your change and it gets people excited.
 It shines a light into other’s lives to unconsciously change themselves.
 Let’s start getting you on the right track.